Alive (1993 film): Plot

 After great debate, the starving passengers decide to eat the flesh of their dead relatives and friends.
 Zerbino, Rafael, and Juan Martino set off to search for the tail of the plane in hopes of finding batteries for the plane's radio to transmit their location.
 Among pieces of the wreckage, the teammates find additional corpses, but return to the group with news that the tail of the plane is likely a little further away.
 Later in the week, an avalanche strikes the plane and fills much of the interior with snow.
 Eight of the survivors, including Antonio and Liliana, are smothered to death by the snow.
 The remaining 19 survivors are forced to stay inside the plane when they realize there is a blizzard outside.

-A second team, made up of Nando, Canessa, and Antonio "Tintin" Vizintin, sets out and finds the tail of the plane.
+A second team, made up of Nando, Canessa, and Tintin, sets out and finds the tail of the plane.
 Unable to bring the batteries to the fuselage, they return to the fuselage to get Roy, who is thought to have experience with electrical equipment.
 They bring him to the tail of the plane to see if he can fix the radio.
 When Roy is unsuccessful, the team decides to return to the fuselage.

 Federico and Alberto die from their injuries, as does Rafael, leading Nando to convince a reluctant Canessa to search for a way out of the mountains, taking Tintin with them.
 Two days into the journey, they send Tintin back to the fuselage so they can appropriate his rations and continue on their own.
 After a 12-day trek, the two escape the mountains and alert the authorities to their companions' location.
 Two helicopters, one of which has Nando and Canessa on board, appear overhead of the survivors on the mountain, leading the remaining 14 survivors to celebrate their impending rescue.

 In the present, Carlitos describes how a group later returned to the site of the crash and buried the corpses under a pile of stones, marked with a cross.
 The memorial to the 29 deceased and 16 survivors is shown.